 But Wait, We Have a Lot More to Say!

 CODE issues got you cracking up?
 For a complete picture of the Code and how it relates to Special Inspections, F&R would love to provide an AIA accredited Lunch & Learn presentation to the professionals at your firm.
-Contact Alan Tuck for more details at: firstname.lastname@example.org
+A catalog of available presentations can be downloaded here.
+Contact Alan Tuck for more details at: email@example.com